 Trauma informed Yoga therapy contributes to the healing of those impacted by traumatic life events.
 The therapeutic focus is the development of healthy, body-based self-regulation strategies to empower clients to live connected, resilient and safely embodied lives.

-Trauma informed Yoga therapy has been proven effective in conjunction with traditional psychiatry and psychotherapy to address a wide range of conditions – from chronic pain and stress to mental illness and addiction.
+Trauma informed Yoga therapy has been proven effective in conjunction with traditional psychiatry and psychotherapy to address a wide range of conditions from chronic pain and stress to mental illness and addiction.
 I have been working with clients since 2007 and will design a practice to meet and grow with your specific needs.
-All sessions include education, assessment and an exploration of various techniques including asana (physical forms), pranayama (breath practices), meditation, body awareness and relaxation with an on emphasis on choice and safety.
+All sessions include education, assessment and an exploration of various yoga techniques with an emphasis on choice and safety.

 Each practice is designed to suit your specific needs, capabilities, goals, and life circumstances.
-Depending on your needs, we will revise and update your personal practice on an ongoing basis.
-The tools and insights you gain during our sessions will support you in feeling more grounded, connected and at ease in your own body.
+We will revise and update your personal practice on an ongoing basis.
+The tools and insights you gain during our sessions will support you in feeling more grounded, connected and at ease in your body and relationships.